TimingJL/rails-blog/README.md

 ```
 You can see `All Post` shows up.

-Note: My button tag don't work in Rails5, so I change it to the following code:
+Note: My button tag doesn't work in Rails5, so I change it to the following code:
 ```html

   <body>